L78k3/grimmora-pages/content/Campaigns/Campaign 1/Chronicles/Entry 39.md

 Mary-Ann decides to retire from the game.
 The sailors try to persuade them to take one more game.
 Temerity declines but gets his lute out.
 Gage has drifted off to sleep.
 The sailors conspire with Temerity to draw a penis on Gage’s forehead.
 Temerity wagers he can draw the rudest thing on Gage while he sleeps.
 He wagers 5 copper pieces.
 The sailor draws a penis but the scrotum is a bit wonky.
 Temerity draws an intricate array of diagrams, all involving Gage engaging in inappropriate activities with a variety of partners.
 It circumnavigates his head.
 The sailor is very impressed.

 Theren walks over to Lavender and Anaphel, who are researching religion.
 He offers to help.
 Lavender is surprised but Anaphel is glad to have the assistance.
-Theren knows of a few gods/goddesses that could fit this pattern.
-Sol is one of them, Pellor is also a sun/light/healing god and Sargonnas is god of vengeance and fire.
-Lavender remembers that Pellor is worshipped by House Locke.
+Theren knows of a few gods/goddesses that could fit this pattern. [[Sol]] is one of them, [[Pellor]] is also a sun/light/healing god and [[Sargonnas]] is god of vengeance and fire.
+Lavender remembers that Pellor is worshipped by [[House Locke]].
 Theren wonders about Sargonnas, as this isn’t something he’s heard before.
 Lavender wonders if the name came from Theren’s patron.
 Theren feels a frission across his skin at the thought of a deepening with his patron.

 They decide to sleep on it and retire.
 Lavender offers to help Gage to wash off his face.